ohmss/workshop-spring-reactive/README.md

 #### ✅ 8a.
 The CqlSession

-- Take a look on configuration file `application.yml`.
+- Exist the CqlSH or open a new terminal to take a look on configuration file `application.yml`.

 ```bash
 gp open /workspace/workshop-spring-reactive/src/main/resources/application.yml